mmayoras/photos-app/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.
 - The build is minified and the filenames include the hashes.\
 - Your app is ready to be deployed!

+### `yarn lint`
+- Uses eslint rules (configured in /client/.eslintrc.json) to return linting errors/warnings in the console

+### `yarn lint:fix`
+- Uses eslint rules (configured in /client/.eslintrc.json) to return and fix linting errors/warnings in the console

+### `yarn format`
+- Uses prettier rules (configured in /client/.prettierrc) to format all client .ts files